 Which NJ Sports Betting sites are Legitimate?

-When you are choosing which sportsbook to commit to, what are you looking for?
+When you are choosing which NJ sports betting site to commit to, you need to know what you are looking for.
 You want to be betting your money safe in the knowledge you are not being scammed.
 Betting on sports in New Jersey is relatively new.
 So, it’s best to do some homework on how safe some of these sites are.

-Any operators approved by the state of New Jersey can offer sports betting.
-Below is the current list of online sports betting operators in New Jersey.
-All of these operators have both an Android and iOS app.
+Any operator approved by the state of New Jersey is 100% legal, licensed and secure.
+Below is the current list of online sports betting sits in New Jersey.
+All of these operators offer sports betting through desktop, mobile and app (Android & iOS).

 How to identify licensed NJ sports betting sites